 - Field of Interest Funds support a particular area of interest such as education, child welfare, the arts, women’s issues, or the elderly.
 Grants are made to support projects outlined by you at the establishment of these funds.

 - Designated Funds allow donors to name up to three specific charitable agencies to receive income from your gift.
 For example, you may choose to provide support for your church, a school, Big Brothers/Big Sisters, Salvation Army, or 4-H. You may name any nonprofit organization as the beneficiary.

 - Donor Advised Funds provide donors an advisory role in the distribution of grants.
-Although the Board of Trustees has legal control of Donor Advised Funds, your suggestions will be given full and serious consideration.
+Although the Board of Directors has legal control of Donor Advised Funds, your suggestions will be given full and serious consideration.

 The following are examples of special funds: